simple-salesforce/simple-salesforce/README.rst

 Using Bulk
 ----------

 You can use this library to access Bulk API functions.
+Batch sizes can be delcared using the batchsize arguement.
+Default is 10,000 records.
+Batch sizes are only supported in the following methods: insert,upsert,update,delete,hard_delete.

 Create new records: